New Music To Know This Week:

 Yuna feat.
 Tyler, the Creator "Castaway"

 Malaysian pop singer Yuna is worth obsessing over.
-This track with Tyler, the Creator, has a touch of traditional Malaysian folk music, with it's percussion-focused sound, as well as taking some influence from Bollywood sounds.
-But it's got a melody that, honestly, will wash over you and make you feel like the softest brush against your soul.
+This track with Tyler, the Creator, has a touch of traditional Malaysian folk music, with its percussion-focused sound, blended with some Bollywood sounds.
+But it also has a melody that, once it washes over you, feels like the softest brush against your soul.
 Let's get lost.

 Skott "Midas"